Lychee-Bot/project/README.md

 3. controller modules.
 Luckily, we could use the optitrack system as a localization method, our research on  human modeling and prediction as a mathod for path planning, and use [Learn Turtlebot and ROS](https://github.com/markwsilliman/turtlebot/) moving function as a starting point for the controller. [**insert image here**]

-### Localization
-We leverage the Optitrack system to do the localization for TurtleBot and pedestrian.
-The TurtleBot will have markers on the top, and pedestrain will wear a cap with markers attach to it.
-Once the system finds TurtleBot and the cap (pedestrain), it automatically broadcasts the location data to the same network.
-Note that right now TurtleBot, instead of the Ros Computer,  receives the localization data so the previous ```mocap_optitrack``` package doesn't work on the TurtleBot.
-We searched online and found a nice ROS package for receiving such message on TurtleBot: ```vrpn_client```.
-Leveraging ```vrpn_client``` package we were able to receive the location message by simply subscribing to ```/vrpn_client_node/turtlebot/pose``` and ```/vrpn_client_node/cap/pose```.
-The returned message is a [PoseStamped](http://docs.ros.org/melodic/api/geometry_msgs/html/msg/PoseStamped.html) type of message. [**insert image here**]

 ## Optitrack System
 The [Optitrack System](https://optitrack.com/) [pictures of the optitrack room] is an advanced motion capture system.
 It utilizes an infrared camera to localize the objects by tracking the special IR-reflective markers.
 It is a high-accuracy and low-latency system that fits our project's needs.